Gimcrack & Bunkum: Plot

 Nucky makes a speech for a Memorial Day observance.
 He surprises Jimmy by inviting him to speak on stage, apparently to embarrass him, but Jimmy does an acceptable job.

 Nucky courts the assistance of U.S. Attorney General Harry Daugherty in his election fraud case.
 He meets Thorogood, the DA for his case.
 Thorogood, Daugherty and Smith outline a scheme in which the case against Nucky will be dropped.
 Nucky wants a guarantee, but is not given one.

 Richard Harrow flicks through his scrapbook before taking a trip into the woods.
 He prepares to commit suicide, but is interrupted by a stray dog.
-After meeting and talking with two hunters, Richard returns to Atlantic City.
+After meeting and talking with two hunters who convince him not to try to kill himself again, Richard returns to Atlantic City.

-Insulted by Parkhurst, one of his wealthy backers, Jimmy is advised by Gillian to make an example of him.
-Jimmy and Richard scalp Parkhurst.
+The Commodore's wealthy backers are upset at Jimmy for the destruction of Mickey's warehouse and demand to know how they will be paid the money that the Commodore owes them.
+One of them, Jackson Parkhurst, insults Jimmy during the meeting and hits him in the head with his cane.
+Jimmy storms out of the meeting and tells Eli he is done with the Commodore's backers.
+Jimmy is advised by Gillian to make an example of Parkhurst.
+In the middle of the night, as Parkhurst relaxes in his home, Jimmy and Richard break in and scalp him.

-With cold feet after the Commodore's stroke, Eli attempts to rejoin Nucky by informing him of the Commodore's situation.
+With cold feet after the Commodore's stroke and Jimmy's poor reaction to their meeting with their benefactors, Eli attempts to rejoin Nucky by informing him of the Commodore's situation.
 Nucky calls Eli a backstabber and refuses the apology.
+They proceed to have a violent fight in Nucky's house, which ends with Margaret holding Eli at gunpoint and kicking him out of the house.

-O'Neill confronts Eli with the rumour of the stroke.
-Eli tries ineffectually to lie, and ends up killing a flustered O'Neill who says he wants out of the deal.
+Later, Alderman George O'Neill confronts Eli at his home with the rumor of the Commodore's stroke.
+Eli tries ineffectually to lie about the Commodore's condition.
+O'Neill does not believe him and says that he wants out of their deal.
+This results in Eli suddenly and accidentally killing a flustered O'Neill as he tries to get him to stop talking, driving himself to near exhaustion while finishing him off.
 Eli digs a hole and dumps O'Neill's body into it.